 This is the first blog in a two-part series on scaling PHP applications.
-Part one will focus on replacing Apache while part two will go into more advanced topics such as Master-Master replication and session storage.
+Part one will focus on replacing Apache while part two will go into more advanced topics.

-Making a website able to handle high amounts of traffic is one of the cornerstones of modern web applications.
-It’s a process that takes time, and it’s obvious to everyone when a website isn’t able to handle traffic. (i.e. HealthCare.gov) A lot of work is needed to make a web application able to handle high loads.
+Enabling a website to handle high amounts of traffic is one of the cornerstones of modern web applications.
+It’s a process that takes time, and it’s obvious to everyone when a website isn’t able to handle traffic (i.e. HealthCare.gov).
+A lot of work is needed to enable a web application to handle high loads.
 I’ve done this specifically with code written in PHP.

 I started out developing in PHP when LAMP (Linux + Apache + PHP + MySQL) was all the rage.
 It was great for quick prototyping and for small-sized applications.
 It seemed that at the time, LAMP was the greatest thing since sliced bread.
 That was until I started writing code that was used by hundreds of people every day.
 Traffic spikes, high CPU and RAM usage, and manual restarts just seemed like part of being a PHP developer.